 Velocity particle property, which must be present in the

 input dataset.
-The computed linear velocity property can
+The computed linear velocity values, stored in the new

-subsequently be used, for instance, to color particles with the Color Coding
+subsequently be used to color particles with the Color Coding

 The Compute property modifier can also be used to set

-particle properties which are not accessible by other means.
+particle properties which are not modifiable by other means.
 One such example is

-the per-particle radius: Let us assume we have already selected a subset of particles that
+the per-particle radius: Let us assume you have already selected a subset of particles

 the value of the